hor6/MCM_code/README.md

 The code provide two options of script:

-(1)  the cure fraction is estimated from the available trial data
+(1)  the cure fraction is estimated from the trial data

 (2) an external data source is used to inform the cure fraction